lupyuen/remote-bl602/README.md

 The script sends the "`lorawan_test`" command to BL602 after booting, to test the LoRaWAN Stack.

+If BL602 crashes, the script runs a Crash Analysis to show the RISC-V Disassembly of the addresses in the Stack Trace.

 See [scripts/test.sh](scripts/test.sh)

 NuttX Daily Builds are done by GitHub Actions...